 On their fresh shavings or bedding within their cage.

-The nice shelves that are in the cage for your chinchilla are not going to be soaked in urine, and she or he is not going to urinate much of anywhere except on the bedding at the bottom of the cage.
+The shelves that are in the cage for your chinchilla are not going to be soaked in urine, and your chinchilla is not going to pee much of anywhere except on the bedding at the bottom of the cage in one corner.

 This surely makes the cleanup process much easier and plenty of steps can be taken to ensure your chinchilla remains completely odor free and smelling good!